 Scorsese and the flash-bulbs—a supercut needs to be done and probably has been

 The ensemble casting- flawlessness.
-Jude Law as Errol Morris—can you imagine another director getting Jude Law in 2004 for a role like this?
+Jude Law as Errol Flynn—can you imagine another director getting Jude Law in 2004 for a role like this?
 And he’s great.
 Alec Badwin, Alda.

 The narrative flies—so entertaining- DiCaprio matches Scorsese’s energy—and it’s great subject matter- the Hughes character is complex, vindictive, it keeps him afloat

 Justifiably nominated for just about every Oscar and won for cinematography (Robert Richardson), editing )Thelma Schoonmaker), costume and art direction, Cate

 Another stand-alone use of wallpaper and setting a frame is the introduction of Baldwin’s character (which we get from behind his head first mirroring the intro of Leo as an adult).
 And then we get a shot of the ceiling as mise-en-scene like Welles from a low-angle as he measures the globe.

 Scorsese’s ongoing use of red and green’s for Eden and Hell—throughout his oeuvre

 “show me all the blueprints” and “wave of the future” would be our formal cues if this were split into 2 sections and had an intermission like a 1960’s biopic Lawrence of Arabia-like epic